 • Have run a business dishonestly

-The trustee can extend your bankruptcy conditions if they decide you have done any of these.
-This is called a ‘bankruptcy restriction order’.
+The trustee can extend your bankruptcy conditions if you have done any of the above.
+This is called a 'bankruptcy restriction order'.

 The trustee must formally apply to the Sheriff Court to add restrictions for five years or more.